 But, although President Trump still consistently wakes up at around 6am, the frequency of his Twitter activity between 11pm and 2am has increased 317% since 2017.

 During the early days of his presidency, President Trump typically posted late-night tweets on average one evening per week.
 But by April of 2020, that had increased to about three nights per week.

-This suggests, the researchers write, that when the President stays up late, he’s getting fewer than 6 hours of sleep per night, on average.
+This also tells us a lot about Trump’s sleeping hours.
+When the President stays up late, he’s getting fewer than 6 hours of sleep per night, on average.

 The study, titled “Later bedtimes predict President Trump’s performance,” found that this increase in late-night activity cannot be accounted for by the President’s travel schedule, nor by an increase in his overall tweeting activity.